dolphindonglers/dolphindonglers.github.io/_posts/2025-05-23-less-than-one.md

 Less than one month to RSI!!!
 Whopee!!!

-To celebrate, some of the donglers have chosen to write up some brief inspirational snippets.
+To celebrate, some of the donglers have chosen to write up some brief inspirational quotes.

 > ***Bing Bong*** with school finally over, I can finally focus on the one month to RSI.
 It's time to get in shape, get studious, and read *The Great Gatsby*!
 ETA 29 Days.
 <br><br>